NehaChawdipande/GithubAPI/README.md

 # GithubAPI
-React Project using Github User API and "creat-next-app"
+Project using Github User API and "creat-next-app"

 To start the application:
 1. cd github-user-api